How to Budget Your Money With the 50/20/30 Guideline

-Sarah and Tim’s household income: $150,000 a year
+Their household income: $150,000 a year

-Their take-home pay after taxes: $6,767 a month (we’re assuming 30% of her salary and her husband’s go toward a combination of taxes and their 401(k) contributions)
+Their take-home pay after taxes: $8,750 a month (we’re assuming 30% of her salary and her husband’s go toward a combination of taxes and their 401(k) contributions)

-Car payment and insurance: $600
+Car payment and insurance: $775

-TOTAL: $2,600, which is 38% of their income
+Total: $3,325, which is 38% of their income

-Roth IRA contributions: $833
+Roth IRA contributions: $900

-529 account contributions: $1,470
+529 account contributions: $1,400

-TOTAL: $2,503, which is 37% of their take-home pay
+Total: $3,235, which is about 37% of their take-home pay

-Lifestyle Choices: $1,664, which is 25% of their take-home pay
+Flexible Spending: $2,190, which is about 25% of their take-home pay

 One Note About Retirement

-How the 50/20/30 Rule Can Apply to Your Budget
+How the 50/20/30 Guideline Can Apply to Your Own Budget